gwen-interpreter/gwen/README.md

   feature     = {tag},
                 "Feature:", name
                 [narrative]
-  narrative     "As a ", expression
+  narrative     "As ", "a " | "an ", expression
                 "I want ", expression
                 ["So that ", expression]
   background  = "Background:", name